 If you don’t have the W3 Total Cache plugin, then you need to install and activate it.
 It’s also free and will cache all your pages before sending them to your visitor’s browsers.

 Use MaxCDN (content delivery network), It’s the best service that you can use to make your website faster.
 It works well with W3 Total Cache, all you have to do is to add your details in the general setting, and this can be done directly from your WordPress dashboard.

 Think about your server response time

 Your web hosting can affect your blog loading time if it responds slowly to browsers.
-Make sure you’re not using low quality hosting, especially the free ones, it’s the worst way to host your blog and verify if your server response is fast.
-It’s highly recommended that the response time of your server should be less than the 200 milliseconds.
+Make sure you’re not using low-quality hosting, especially the free ones, it’s the worst way to host your blog and verify if your server response is fast.
+It’s highly recommended that the response time of your server should be less than 200 milliseconds.